Chapter 57 BWV 172 Erschallet, ihr Lieder, erklinget, ihr Saiten!

 This is another early work which Dürr suggests might have been the third that Bach composed at Weimar (p 347).
 It is the second-to-last work of this cycle to commence with a festive chorus, and one that has a particularly ′secular′ sound about it.
 The last spectacular opening chorus of the cycle is the French Overture which heads C 194, the first of two cantatas presented for Bach′s first Leipzig celebration of Trinity Sunday (It will be recalled that he took up his formal duties on the first Sunday after Trinity, the day from which cycles 1 and 2 both begin).

-It is thought that Bach may have intended C 172 and C 59 to have been performed on the same day, the one before and the other after the sermon.
+It has been suggested that Bach may have intended C 172 and C 59 to have been performed on the same day, one before and the other after the sermon.
 It is also possible that the latter work was never intended to form part of the church service.
 The use of the same hymn tune in the fifth movement of C 172 and the third of C 59 and the setting of the same text as the second and first movements of each work would suggest that they were not conceived for the same service.

 The orchestra consists of strings and continuo (with a bassoon, only in a doubling role but adding ′bite′ to the bass line), three trumpets and drums.
 A flute and oboe double the first violins in at least one performance but seem to have been unavailable for others where the oboe obbligato from the duet was allocated to the organ.
 Nevertheless, the absence of woodwind is well compensated for by the trio of trumpets in the first and third movements.